 - After training, pharmacy interns may administer immunization shots.

 - The $500 given annually to Gold Star Parents who have lost a son or daughter in the Armed Forces during war will increase with the cost of living.

 - Auto lenders cannot remotely disable a vehicle without giving a delinquent borrower at least 10 days’ notice.

 - A person may not touch or require another person to engage in physical activity as part of the initiation process into any organization if it puts the inductee at risk of injury.

 The minimum wage in the Highlands and most of the rest of the state will increase from $10.40 to $11.10 per hour.
 In New York City, it will be $13.50 at smaller businesses and $15 at those with more than 10 employees.
 In Westchester County and on Long Island, the minimum will be $12.
 Fast-food workers will earn a minimum of $12.75 per hour through the state and $15 in New York City.

 The amount of paid family leave that an employee can take to care for a sick relative or spend time with a newborn, among other situations, will increase from eight to 10 weeks.

 Municipalities and fire districts will be protected by a “lemon law” that allows them to negotiate directly with the manufacturer (rather than the dealer) about newly acquired firetrucks or ambulances that do not function properly.

 In New York City, parents may choose to identify their newborns as gender “X” on city-issued birth certificates.
-The law also allows adults who have an affidavit from a doctor or mental health professional to change the gender on their certificates.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+The law also allows adults who have an affidavit from a doctor or mental health professional to change the gender on their certificates.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.